Universal history (genre)

-A universal history is a work aiming at the presentation of a history of all of mankind as a whole, coherent unit.
+A universal history is a work aiming at the presentation of a history of all of humankind as a whole.
+Universal historians try to identify connections and patterns among individual historical events and phenomena, making them part of a general narrative.
 A universal chronicle or world chronicle typically traces history from the beginning of written information about the past up to the present.
-Therefore, any work classed as such purportedly attempts to embrace the events of all times and nations in so far as scientific treatment of them is possible.
+Therefore, any work classed as such purportedly attempts to embrace the events of all times and nations insofar as scientific treatment of them is possible.